Medical &

 Medical description tend to call Ichthyosis a genetic disease because it seems to run in families in a predictable pattern.
 Some types of ichthyosis are debilitating and in some cases life threatening.
 The root cause of ichthyosis appears to be a defect or mutation in the coding sequence of our DNA.
 Mutations are occasionally helpful, though most are harmful.
 I have yet to discover a helpful aspect to ichthyosis.

-My type of ichthyosis is diagnosed as X-linked recessive, which is caused by a deficiency in the enzyme that produces steroid sulfatase, which is necessary for skin cells to be able to separate and shed normally.
+X-linked recessive ichthyosis is caused by a deficiency in the enzyme that produces steroid sulfatase, which is necessary for skin cells to be able to separate and shed normally.
 The deficiency exists because of a mutation or defect on the STS gene located on the X-chromosome.
 The defect is expressed as ichthyosis primarily in males with the defective gene on the X-chromosome.
 However females with both X-chromosomes affected will also express ichthyosis.

 The visual expression of ichthyosis is a thickening of the skin (because the individual outer skin cells aren't separating and shedding as they should).
 The thickening skin leads to a hardening and eventual cracking of the thickened skin, forming the characteristic pattern of scales.